 “Who are you – how do you – how!”
 His eyes shifted form Lily’s body to her, clutching at Harry.

 Sparks appeared at the end of the wand, crackling around Sirius Black.
 Hermione knew enough about the man to know that he was about to do something irrational and stupid.
 Clutching Harry closer, she took a step back.
 “I’m Hermione Granger,” she told him, her brain rushed, words spilling before she could block them, “I was on the run from...from escaped Death Eaters w-when something happened.
 I don’t...I shouldn’t...I shouldn’t be here.
 I shouldn’t be here.”

 Harry began crying again, twisting in her grasp and Hermione vaguely hushed him, staring numbly again at the surreal reality refusing to tilt back.

 Sirius’ wand didn’t lower.
 He held it firm, pointing it at Hermione’s throat.
-“Why are you here?” he asked her, asking the question between clenched teeth.
+“Why are you here?” he asked her, speaking between clenched teeth.

 She opened her mouth to reply and failed.
 Speechless only to be interrupted by a loud crack.

 There was nothing but a stunned pause before a loud wail broke the air outside, signalling the arrival of Hagrid.
 Hermione rushed forward before Sirius could move, clutching his arm with her own hand, as another held Harry to her shoulder.
 “Apparate us.”

 “What?”
 Like her, she could see Sirius struggling to understand this reality.

 “Apparate us!
 I’ll explain everything.”